Emotional Intelligence in Ministry

 Rich Rudowske

-Yeah, were reading in Philippians recently where one of the things Paul says is, let your gentleness or your thoughtfulness be evident to all, for the Lord is near.
+Yeah, we were reading in Philippians recently where one of the things Paul says is, let your gentleness or your thoughtfulness be evident to all, for the Lord is near.
 And so that really feels like a biblical reference to the sort of dynamic we’re talking about at a certain point, that immediate, that reactivity, and certainly in the culture that we live in, rage is the thing and reactivity is the thing.
 And there’s even recent studies that indicate that christians are no different than anybody else in that regard.
 And in fact, maybe the leaders in that at times.
 And so there’s a lot to be unpacked here.
 So what are some implications for ministry, particularly in a lack of emotional intelligence?
 Where does this become problematic or lead for positive or negative?

 18:57